jpalumickas/wkhtmltopdf_runner/README.md

 ### Write to File

-Use block which has File argument that will be returned after PDF generation.
+Use in a block which has File argument that will be returned after PDF generation as a TempFile.

+#### ActiveStorage in Rails
+These examples show how to attach a file to a user with [ActiveStorage::Attach](https://api.rubyonrails.org/classes/ActiveStorage/Attached/One.html).
 You can render PDF from HTML string:

 ```rb